JYProjs/patentpy/docs/patentpy_getting_started.rst

    # clone repository then run follow code from its parent directory
    pip install ./patentpy

-Note: This package uses pybind11 to wrap C++ code in python and requires python3.
+Note: This package utilizes pybind11 to wrap a custom txt parser written in C++ code, lxml to parse xml files, and pandas for the option of presenting uspto bulk data as a dataframe.
-Please see any pybind11 requirements for more specific details.

 Sample code
 -----------